zcaudate-me/cronj/README.md

     (cj/stop!)

+    (cj/remove-all-tasks) ;; cleans out the task list

-##### tutorial of task scheduling control
+### task scheduling control

-tasks can be added and removed whilst cronj is running:
+Tasks can be added and removed whilst cronj is running:

+    ;; following on from the previous section

     (cj/start!)